 Oh, and if you are in Bountiful, make sure to stop by and have lunch or take-out from Plates.
 They treat everyone like family… you’ll be feeling like a local in no time, and I just might see you there 🙂

 This recipe originally posted in 2018, updated with new content and photos July, 2023

 Mango Chicken Pasta Salad with Tarragon Lime Dressing

-- 1-2 avocados, ripe but still firm, chopped
+- 1-2 avocados ripe but still firm, cut into chunks

 - 1/4 cup cider vinegar

 - 1/4 cup fresh lime juice

 - 2 tablespoons dried tarragon or 1/4 cup fresh tarragon chopped

 Cook pasta as directed on the package.
 Drain and rinse with cold water.

 In a small bowl, mix all ingredients.
 If using fresh tarragon, place ingredients in a blender and blend until tarragon is finely chopped.